 As a home care agency in Philadelphia, PA, and Feasterville, PA, Aurora Home Care’s professionals have seen the negative impact insomnia has on our clients.
 It is not unusual for a senior adult to suffer from sleep disorders.
 Not everyone can take over-the-counter sleep aids, as they may not be safe when combined with other medications.
 So what can you do?

-Natural sleep remedies for seniors act as a supplement to their current care regimen.
+Natural sleep aides and remedies for elderly act as a supplement to their current care regimen.
 You should always check with a physician to ensure an item will not have a negative impact on overall wellbeing.
 By in large, herbal additives help stabilize and support the immune system without chemicals.
 Natural options offer two big bonuses, too.
 They are cost-saving and don’t require prescriptions.

 Four Possibilities: Chamomile, Lavender, Melatonin, & Valerian